crazybilly/rmapcounties/README.md

   - `countieswithindrivingdistance()` - a function to find all counties within a particular driving distance from a location
   - `drivablecountesvsregion()` - a function to compare counties within driving distance to a preestablished region

+Several of the functions are designed to work with Ellucian's Banner Advancement and the way Banner codes counties, namely "IL123."

 These funtions are designed primarily in support of Millikin University's Alumni & Development Center and are licesensed under the GPLv3 or later.